Salt-fingering in seasonally ice-covered lakes: Results

 \subsection{Ice Growth}

 We measured the mean water depth $H$ over time from the camera images (Figure \ref{fig:TankDiagram}b).
-Before ice formation ($t<0$), $H$ is constant; As ice grows ($t>0$), $H$ slowly decreased.
-We defined the ice formation time $t=0$.
+Before ice formation ($t<0$), $H$ is constant; as ice grows ($t>0$), $H$ slowly decreased.
 Due to the change in opacity of the ice as it forms, the detection algorithm often struggled to detect the initial growth of ice (see the blip around $t=0.5$hr in Figure \ref{fig:TankDiagram}b).
 This was worse at high salinity values.
-As discussed above, the ice growth was approximately linear in all cases and was primarily a function of the freezer setpoint temperature.
+The ice growth was approximately linear in time for all cases, as argued by \citet{ashton_thin_1989} for thin ice, and was primarily a function of the freezer setpoint temperature.
 Typical final ice thicknesses were around $0.5$cm.